 Whether you choose CurrencyFair or Azimo, submitting an online application should take no more than a few minutes.
 You have to wait for verification of your details before activation of your account with both companies.

-- You can access the CurrencyFair website in English, French, and Polish.
+- You can access the CurrencyFair website in English, French, and German.

-- As an international customer, you can pay only via electronic bank transfer.
+- Other international customer can pay only via electronic bank transfer.

 - You can download the CurrencyFair app for iOS or Android.